Blog #147 – How Jeffersonian was Jefferson?

 As a man of principle, Jefferson tried to live by his beliefs, but when he became president in 1801, he had a chance to put his beliefs into action.
 Though he hated banks and strenuously opposed the creation of the Bank of the U.S. in 1791, he let Hamilton’s bank remain intact during his presidency.
 In other ways, he remained true to his principles.

-As you look over the notes we collected as a class, I want you to answer the following questions:
+As you look over the notes we collected as a class, the Louisiana Purchase article, and the items discussed, I want you to answer the following questions:

-- Before he became president (and using the quotes we looked at on Friday), in which area was he most consistent and why?
+1. Before he became president (and using the quotes we looked at this week), in which area was he most consistent and why?
 And in which area was he most inconsistent and why do you think this?

-- As president from 1801 – 1809 (and using the notes we compiled on Monday), in which area(s) was he most consistent?
+2. As president from 1801 – 1809 (and using the notes we compiled on his presidency), in which area(s) was he most consistent?
 Explain why.
 And in which areas was he most inconsistent and why?